 TT Writers Interviewed

-Stephanie Elizondo Griest, author of 100 Places Every Woman Should Go and editor of The Best Women's Travel Writing 2010, has interviewed 13 of the writers who contributed stories to the collection and promises many more to come.
+Stephanie Elizondo Griest, author of 100 Places Every Woman Should Go and editor of one edition of The Best Women's Travel Writing, has interviewed 13 of the writers who contributed stories to the collection.
 Stop by Stephanie's blog for some good conversation about writing and travel.

 Great Reviews for Rolf Potts and Marco Polo Didn't Go There

-Rolf Potts and his book, Marco Polo Didn't Go There, are all over the press these days.
-Rory MacLean reviewed the book in The Guardian, Outside Online did a Q&A with him, and the San Jose Mercury-News ran an interview and a series of Rolf's tips.
-Check them all out.
+Rory MacLean reviewed Marco Polo Didn't Go There in The Guardian, Outside Online did a Q&A with Rolf, and the San Jose Mercury-News ran an interview and a series of Rolf's tips.